 Students are entitled to borrow up to 4 (four) books for a duration of 2 (two) weeks.
-The loan may be renewed 2 (two) more times, including through OPAC (https://schoolibrary.moe.edu.sg/queenstownsec/).
+The loan may be renewed 2 (two) more times, through the librarian on duty, or OPAC (https://schoolibrary.moe.edu.sg/queenstownsec/).

 Opening Hours